chef/chef-web-docs/chef_master/source/api_chef_server.rst

      - Filter the users returned based on their email id.
    * - ``external_authentication_uid=jane@chef.com``
      - Filter the users returned based on their external login id.
+   * - ``verbose=true``
+     - Returns a user list with "email", "first_name", "last_name" fields.
+If this flag is set the email and external_authentication_uid parameters are ignored and the response format is an array instead of a hash.

 **Request**